vercel/examples/docs/docs.md

 ## Middleware Function API

+:mega: We’re actively exploring evolving this API to be more familiar with the Web Platform.
+Changes will follow!

 The middleware consists simply of a function (sync or async) that is called with three parameters: `EdgeRequest`, `EdgeResponse` and `EdgeNext`.
 This signature is inspired in the [Express.JS middleware](https://expressjs.com/en/guide/using-middleware.html) notation and the parameters that are passed to the function are a mixture of well-known Node.JS APIs and the Web Fetch standard.

 The middleware function **MUST** either finish the request by writing a response or keep the request execution by imperatively calling `next`.
 Check below the API details and recall that if nothing is written in the response object and neither `next` i called, the request may hang until it times out.